 There are different climate classification systems, of which the Köppen Climate Classification1,2 is the most widely used one.
 In this system, 5 main climate groups are represented based on seasonal temperature and precipitation characteristics.
 The five main climate groups are A (tropical), B (arid), C (temperate), D (continental), and E (polar).
 All climate zones are divided in subgroups.
 Examples of climates are the humid continental climate (Dfa & Dfb) and Tropical rain forest climate (Af).

-Climatological data is generally presented using statistical methods, allowing for the visualization of climatic information through frequency distributions and return periods for specific weather events.
-Consequently, climatology provides insights into the typical weather patterns expected during specific times of the year.
-However, it is important to note that climatology cannot predict or guarantee the precise weather events that will occur on specific dates.
+Climatological data is generally presented using statistical methods.
+Climate information is typically visualized through yearly or monthly temperature and precipitation averages, as well as frequency distributions and return periods for specific weather events.
+In this way, climatology provides insights into the typical weather patterns expected during specific times of the year.
+It remains however important to note that climatology cannot predict or guarantee the precise weather events that will occur on specific dates.
+Nevertheless, based on the climatology of a place, you can make an educated guess on what time of the year is likeliest for a particular kind of weather to occur.

 Climatology: The study of climate